Shwibi/easy-discordjs-bot/README.md

 ## <a name="scratch"></a> How to build one from scratch

 Alright, so you're new.
 You have no clue what the above said things mean.
 The questions in your mind are, "How do I create a file?"
 "How do I get this module?"
-"How do I code" "Is it in javscript?"
-"What is javscript?"
-"Help!
-Javscript cannot run!"
+"How do I code" "Is it in javacript?"
+"What is javacript?"
+"Help! javacript cannot run!"
 "Help!
 How do I run the beautiful code I made?" and possibly "Where is my shoe?" \
 This section will answer those questions.
 Except for the shoe.
 Look for it under your desk. \
-So, getting started with javscript.
+So, getting started with javacript.
 You can look at the official JS website [here](https://www.javascript.com/) \
-Originally, javscript only ran in browsers.
-But, after the introduction of [NodeJS](https://nodejs.org/en/), Javscript was much more! \
+Originally, javacript only ran in browsers.
+But, after the introduction of [NodeJS](https://nodejs.org/en/), javacript was much more! \
-You could now run javscript _outside_ of browsers!
+You could now run javacript _outside_ of browsers!
 How cool is that?
 Okay, it's nerdy.
 But still. \
 So, how do you get started? all you need is to download nodejs!
 You can do so by going on their official website [NodeJs](https://nodejs.org/en/) and clicking the "LTS" download.
 Then go through and install it. _Yes, it's free._ \
 Now that you've installed node.js, you can get started!
 That's the theory, at least.
 The general way is to download a code editor.
 The most preferred nowadays is [Visual Studio Code](https://code.visualstudio.com/download) \
 Now that you have Node.JS and Visual Studio Code, you can finally get started!
 Hooray! \